-The aim of risk management is to establish repeatable processes for identifying and mitigating potential risks that can arise throughout an Al system's lifecycle.
+The aim of risk management is to establish repeatable processes for identifying and mitigating potential risks that can arise throughout an AI system's lifecycle.
 A comprehensive risk management program has two key elements:

-A governance framework to support
+A governance framework to support the organization's risk management functions.

-management functions.